nairobilug/pelican-alchemy/README.md

 - **RFG_FAVICONS**: Use a Favicon Generator package.
 - **THEME_CSS_OVERRIDES**: Sequence of stylesheet URLs to override CSS provided by theme.
   Both relative and absolute URLs are supported.
+- **THEME_JS_OVERRIDES**: Sequence of JavaScript URLs to enable with this theme.
+Alchemy uses no JS by default.
+Both relative and absolute URLs are supported.

 Misc settings: